 Turtle Bunbury is a historian, public speaker and best-selling author.
 He researches the history of families, businesses, organisations and houses, capturing the legacy of the past, preserving the future for generations to come.

-May 2020 will see the launch of Turtle's book Maxol 1920-2020.
+2020 will also see the launch of Turtle's book Maxol 1920-2020.
 This follows on from the success of his two 2019 books, Adare Manor - The Renaissance of an Irish Country House and Weir & Sons 150 - A Celebration.
 Turtle's other books include the award-winning Vanishing Ireland series, Easter Dawn, The Glorious Madness, The Irish Pub and 1847.

 A contributor to the television series 'Who Do You Think You Are?' and the US podcast 'Backstory', Turtle also presents history-based talks at corporate events and literary festivals around the world.